-• On July 26, 2013, we executed a Securities Purchase Agreement with the United States Department of the Treasury ("UST"), pursuant to which we agreed to purchase from the UST for \$81.0 million in cash consideration: (i) 74,426 shares of our Series B Fixed Rate Cumulative Mandatorily Convertible Preferred Stock, with an original liquidation preference of \$1,000 per share ("Series B Preferred Stock"), including any and all accrued and unpaid dividends; and (ii) the Amended and Restated Warrant to purchase up to 346,154 shares of our common stock at an exercise price of \$7.234 per share and expiring on December 12, 2018 (the "Amended Warrant");

-- In the third quarter of 2013, we sold a total of 13.225 million shares of our common stock in a public offering for total net proceeds of \$97.1 million (including 11.5 million shares sold on August 28, 2013, and 1.725 million shares sold on September 10, 2013 pursuant to the underwriters' overallotment option), after payment of \$5.4 million in underwriting discounts and other offering expenses; - On August 29, 2013, we brought current the interest payments and quarterly dividends we had been deferring since the fourth quarter of 2009 on all of our subordinated debentures and trust preferred securities; - On August 30, 2013, we completed the redemption of the Series B Preferred Stock and Warrant from the UST pursuant to the terms of the Securities Purchase Agreement described above, which resulted in our exit from the Troubled Asset Relief Program (TARP); and - On October 11, 2013, we redeemed all of the 8.25% trust preferred securities (\$9.2 million) issued by IBC Capital Finance II, which will reduce our annual interest expense by approximately \$0.8 million.
+- On July 26, 2013, we executed a Securities Purchase Agreement with the United States Department of the Treasury ("UST"), pursuant to which we agreed to purchase from the UST for \$81.0 million in cash consideration: (i) 74,426 shares of our Series B Fixed Rate Cumulative Mandatorily Convertible Preferred Stock, with an original liquidation preference of \$1,000 per share ("Series B Preferred Stock"), including all accrued and unpaid dividends; and (ii) the Amended and Restated Warrant to purchase up to 346,154 shares of our common stock at an exercise price of \$7.234 per share and expiring on December 12, 2018 (the "Amended Warrant"); - In the third quarter of 2013, we sold a total of 13.225 million shares of our common stock in a public offering for total net proceeds of \$97.1 million (including 11.5 million shares sold on August 28, 2013, and 1.725 million shares sold on September 10, 2013 pursuant to the underwriters' overallotment option), after payment of \$5.4 million in underwriting discounts and other offering expenses; - On August 29, 2013, we brought current the interest payments and quarterly dividends we had been deferring since the fourth quarter of 2009 on all of our subordinated debentures and trust preferred securities; - On August 30, 2013, we completed the redemption of the Series B Preferred Stock and Amended Warrant from the UST pursuant to the terms of the Securities Purchase Agreement described above, which resulted in our exit from the Troubled Asset Relief Program (TARP); and - On October 11, 2013, we redeemed all of the 8.25% trust preferred securities (with an aggregate liquidation amount of \$9.2 million) issued by IBC Capital Finance II.

+Regulation.
 On July 2, 2013, the Federal Reserve Board (the "FRB") approved a final rule that establishes an integrated regulatory capital framework (the "New Capital Rules").
-The rule will implement in the United States the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Act.
-In general, under the New Capital Rules, minimum requirements will increase for both the quantity and quality of capital held by banking organizations.
-Consistent with the international Basel framework, the New Capital Rules include a new minimum ratio of common equity tier 1 capital to riskweighted assets of 4.5% and a common equity tier 1 capital conservation buffer of 2.5% of risk-weighted assets that will apply to all supervised financial institutions.
+The rule implements in the United States the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
+In general, under the New Capital Rules, minimum requirements have increased for both the quantity and quality of capital held by banking organizations.
+Consistent with the international Basel framework, the New Capital Rules include a new minimum ratio of common equity tier 1 capital to risk-weighted assets of 4.5% and a common equity tier 1 capital conservation buffer of 2.5% of risk-weighted assets that applies to all supervised financial institutions.
 The rule also raises the minimum ratio of tier 1 capital to risk-weighted assets from 4% to 6% and includes a minimum leverage ratio of 4% for all banking organizations.
-As to the quality of capital, the New Capital Rules emphasize common equity tier 1 capital, the most lossabsorbing form of capital, and implements strict eligibility criteria for regulatory capital instruments.
+As to the quality of capital, the New Capital Rules emphasize common equity tier 1 capital, the most loss-absorbing form of capital, and implements strict eligibility criteria for regulatory capital instruments.
 The New Capital Rules also change the methodology for calculating risk-weighted assets to enhance risk sensitivity.
 We are subject to the New Capital Rules beginning on January 1, 2015.
 The 2.5% capital conservation buffer is being phased in over a four-year period beginning in 2016.
-Also, under the New Capital Rules our existing trust preferred securities are grandfathered as qualifying regulatory capital.
+Under the New Capital Rules our existing trust preferred securities are grandfathered as qualifying regulatory capital.
 We believe that we currently exceed all of the capital ratio requirements of the New Capital Rules.

-It is against this backdrop that we discuss our results of operations and financial condition in 2013 as compared to earlier periods.
+It is against this backdrop that we discuss our results of operations and financial condition in 2014 as compared to earlier periods.